welly2103/vm-guideline/README.md

 - Put the file in a directory
 - Open up cygwin and fire `vagrant up`

+## Connect to the machine
+- Use putty or any ssh client and connect with the ip defined in the VagrantFile
+- Username and password is `vagrant`

 # Known issues
 - `vagrant up` throws provider error.
 Add `--provider` flag